v-egorov/simple-schema-registry/docs/architecture.md

     updated_at TIMESTAMP WITH TIME ZONE NOT NULL
 );

+-- Note: Subjects are no longer stored in consumers.
+-- Subject access is determined by registered transformation templates.

 -- Transformation templates with versioning and schema relationships CREATE TABLE transformation_templates (
     id BIGSERIAL PRIMARY KEY,